Grade 9

 - Class participation

-ENGLISH AS A SECOND LANGUAGE: 5 periods per week - One Year - One Credit
+ENGLISH LANGUAGE ACQUISITION: 5 periods per week - One Year - One Credit

 Assessment: